junwei-pan/Allen_AI_Science_Challenge_JunweiPan/README.md

 For each answer, we calculate the word count of its words(excluding stop words) on the top N search results.
 Then the answer which get the highest word count is chosen as the prediction.

+### Performance

+We can get a score of 0.36, please refer to https://www.kaggle.com/c/the-allen-ai-science-challenge/leaderboard for the current leaderboard.